 I was up early this morning.

-What I try to do once a month is to see what is new in the exercise rehabilitation world.
+I try to do it once a month to see what is new in the exercise rehabilitation world.

-There are a lot of okay places to go but I have a list of journals that I try to visit to see what is new and if there is any new information that will improve my courses or new exercises for my clients.
+There are a lot of okay places to go, but I have a list of journals that I try to visit to see what is new and if there is any further information that will improve my courses or new exercises for my clients.

 Let me share with you a little of what I found:

 Curve Progression in Idiopathic Scoliosis: Follow-up Study to Skeletal Maturity

 Spine: 1 April 2009 – Volume 34 – Issue 7 – pp 697-700